hargoniX/master/thesis/thesis.typ

     me a lot with the long-forgotten implementation details of Nunchaku.
 Furthermore, I would like to thank Abdalrhman Mohamed and Andrew Reynolds for implementing new features and fixing bugs in cvc5 that were crucial for this work.
 Joachim Breitner and Arthur Adjedj helped me navigate components of the Lean metaprogramming ecosystem I was previously unfamiliar with.
+Finally I would like to thank Siddharth Bhat for helping me with parts of the algorithmics for the monomorphization.
   ]
 )
 #show: word-count.with(exclude: (raw.where(block: true), <no-wc>))